-David del Ser is Director of Inclusive Fintech, which supports and promotes tech-enablement in the financial sector, and reaches beyond the financial services sector to other tech-related businesses and social investors.
+David del Ser is Director of Digital Transformation at BFA.
+Digital Trasformation supports and promotes tech-enablement in the financial sector, and reaches beyond the financial services sector to other tech-related businesses and social investors.
 David is also the founder of Frogtek, a business which provides app-based technology to enable small retailers in developing countries with better business tools.
 Frogtek was recently listed by the Wall Street Journal as having built one of five apps bringing the next billion online.
 David brings world class high tech skills in growing areas of to BFA to expand the company vision.

-Matt Grasser is a Senior Associate in Inclusive Fintech.
+Matt Grasser is Director of Applied Innovation at BFA.
 He is a seasoned technologist and entrepreneur in the US startup scene.
 He founded and served in leadership roles in several NYC-based startups and more recently turned his attention to the developing world and is passionate about more pressing technology and data challenges in the financial and social inclusion space.
 Matt holds a BSc in Aerospace Engineering from the University of Wisconsin, and was pursuing a PhD in Physics when he withdrew to focus efforts on his growing startups: Bytemark, an international mobile payments and ticketing platform and LDLN, a post-disaster-oriented Locally Distributed Logistics Network that empowers “dark” communities without requiring an external power grid or internet/cellular infrastructure.